-Relaxation Techniques for Children With Serious Illness
+Relaxation Techniques for Kids With Serious Illness

-Try this exercise with your child:
+Many types of breathing exercises can help.
+Try this one with your child:

 - Step 1.
 Sit or lie comfortably and put one hand on your stomach, the other on your chest.